ecg-icas/icas/src/source/ads.rst

 id
 ""

-Unique reference to the Admarkt ad, needs to be omitted in a POST or PUT action.
+Unique reference to the iCAS ad, needs to be omitted in a POST or PUT action.

 .. index:: title